ember-learn/guides-source/guides/release/components-update/introducing-components.md

 You can put all of your application HTML into a single file, but in practice, you'll probably want to break it apart into smaller files.

-In Ember, you break your application into smaller pieces called "components".
+In Ember, you break your application into smaller pieces called _"components"_.

 Let's start with the sample HTML for a messaging app that we introduced in the previous chapter: